miyu-xu/system-core/init/README.md

   fstab.${ro.hardware} or fstab.${ro.hardware.platform} will be scanned for under /odm/etc, /vendor/etc, or / at runtime, in that order.

+> swapon_all is deprecated to set up zram after mmd is launched. swapon_all ignores zram entry in fstab if mmd is enabled by AConfig flag and `mmd.zram.enabled` sysprop is enabled.

+> OEMs, who decided to use mmd to manage zram, must remove zram entry from fstab or remove swapon_all call from their init script.

+> Devices in Teamfood and Trunkfood during mmd launch needs to have both zram setup configurations of swapon_all and mmd on the device.
+The system is switched by `mmd_enabled` AConfig flag.
+Due to the AConfig flag limitation that AConfig does not support referencing from init, swapon_all checks `mmd.enabled_aconfig` sysprop which `/system/bin/mmd --set-property` command copies the AConfig flag to instead of the AConfig flag directly.
+The devices which has the 2 zram setup configurations should wait to execute swapon_all until `mmd.enabled_aconfig` sysprop is initialized by `property:mmd.enabled_aconfig=*` trigger.

+> swapon_all continues to support setting up non-zram swap devices.

+> swapon_all on recovery mode continues to support setting up zram because mmd does not support the recovery mode.

 `swapoff <path>`
 > Stops swapping to the file or block device specified by path.